SolidLabResearch/WhatsInAPod/content/0_abstract.md

 <!-- Need         -->
-The current document-centric interpretation of Solid, wherein a pod is solely a hierarchy of Linked Data documents, cannot fully realize this envisaged independence, leading to fundamental interoperability problems and the need for associated workarounds.
+The current document-centric interpretation of Solid, wherein a pod is solely a hierarchy of Linked Data documents, cannot fully realize this envisaged independence.
+Applications are left to define their own APIs within the Solid Protocol, which leads to fundamental interoperability problems and the need for associated workarounds.
 The broader longterm vision for Solid is confounded with the concrete HTTP interface to pods today, leading to a narrower solution space to address these core issues.
 <!-- Task         -->
-We examined the mismatch between the vision and the prevalent document-centric interpretation, and propose a reconciliatory graph-centric interpretation wherein a pod is fundamentally a knowledge graph.
+We examine the mismatch between the vision and the prevalent document-centric interpretation, and propose a reconciliatory graph-centric interpretation wherein a pod is fundamentally a knowledge graph.